johnnyowayed/NYTimesCodeChallenge/README.md

 ## Application Architecture

 The NY Time Challenge Code App follows the Model-View-View Model (MVVM) design pattern and uses advanced app development practices including Storyboards and Auto Layout.

+## Unit Tests

+NY Time Challenge Code has a unit test written to test the API that retrieves the news articles as well as a UI test that tests the app when clicking on any article directs you to the details page and then goes back to main page.
+To run the unit tests press Command+u.

 ## Features